nguyentranminhluan/imagebinarizer/README.md

 ### Resize
 #### Only width or height is provided.

-If you want to change the size of the image to get a specific width or height (that fit to some frame), the other side will be calculated base on the aspect ratio of the original image. you can try following command:
+If you want to change one of the sides of the image to get a specific width or height (that fit to some frame), the other side will be calculated base on the aspect ratio of the original image. you can try following command:

 ``` shell
 dotnet ImageBinarizer.dll --input-image <your image input path (c:\path\DAENET.png)> --output-image <your image output path (c:\path\output.txt)> --imagewidth 120